 Figure 2, panel B illustrates this same concept with a single level-2 predictor.
 Note that for each of the line plots in panel B, the y-axis is now the cluster-specific outcome mean, each point is cluster specific, and the line represents the regression line for the level-2 predictor.
 Thus, greater vertical spread of these points about the regression line indicates greater intercept variance.
-Panel B, column 1 reflects a situation wherein variance is explained exclusively by f_2 , panel B, column 2 reflects a situation wherein variance is explained exclusively by m, and panel B, column 3 reflects a situation with a mix of these sources.
-Despite the vastly different corresponding substantive interpretations, all three of these situations yield the same $R_I^{2(fvm)}$ of .80.
+Panel B, column 1 reflects a situation wherein variance is explained exclusively by $f_2$ , panel B, column 2 reflects a situation wherein variance is explained exclusively by $f_2$ , panel B, column 3 reflects a situation with a mix of these sources.
+Despite the vastly different corresponding substantive interpretations, all three of these situations yield the same $R_t^{2(frm)}$ of .80.

-The key point of the demonstration in Figure 2 is that, without also considering our suite of total R^2 measures (readily visualized from the bar chart decomposition of scaled variance into proportions defined in Figure 1), it is not clear in what way variance is being explained by the model when only reporting $R_t^{2(f \mid vm)}$.
+The key point of the demonstration in Figure 2 is that, without also considering our suite of total $R^2$ measures (readily visualized from the bar chart decomposition of scaled variance into proportions defined in Figure 1), it is not clear in what way variance is being explained by the model when only reporting $R_t^{2(frm)}$ .